Renatuscape/Nyarlathopet/README.md

     * Will require separate menu, or even separate scene?
 * Implement worship
 * Implement feeding
+    * Track whether pet was fed this round, and increase rage if it was not.
+Clearly alert the player
 * Implement communing
+* Decide whether pet activities should consume EP, and consider whether more than 3 EP per round is necessary

 **Sanctuary visuals**
 * Add custom graphic for the Book of Masks